Get a callbackGet a guide

 It takes less than a minute to find out.
 Use our simple equity release calculator to see how much tax-free cash you could release from your home.

-We’re a member of the Equity Release Council, so with Legal & General, you can be confident you’re in safe hands
+We’re a member of the Equity Release Council, so you can be confident you’re in safe hands.

 You could use the money to improve your general standard of living, help your children get on the property ladder or make those long overdue home improvements.
 Read our needs studies for further details.